 Lodge, R. (2011, January) Emotional Connection in therapy.
 Paper presented at the SEA Forum.

 Teaching & Course Development

-Rosemary has eight years’ experience of teaching on professional doctorates, including experience in leadership roles.
+Rosemary has ten years’ experience of teaching on professional doctorates, including experience in leadership roles.
 She has taught a range of different topics including existential-phenomenological theory and practice, qualitative research methods, philosophical and psychological perspectives on human issues, sexuality, settings and contexts, introduction to counselling psychology, group work, supervision training, professional practice, research supervision and clinical supervision.